Gopika-Krishnan/mridangamTranscription/README.md

 ---

 ## Konnakol Typewriter Audio vs Original
-We compare the original Konnakol audio with the Konnakol Typewriter-generated audio.
-The results show the performance of our transcription-to-audio pipeline.
+We compare the original Konnakol audio with the Konnakol Typewriter-generated audio from the transcription results of the fine-tuned Whisper model.
+The results show the performance of our konnakol-transcription-to-audio pipeline.

 ### Comparison Table: